elastic/logstash-forwarder/PROTOCOL.md

 * http://fabiensanglard.net/quake3/network.php
 * TCP, SCTP, WebSockets, HTTP, TLS, SSH
-* WebSockets are fail, because almost no load loadbalancers support HTTP Upgrade.
+* WebSockets are fail because almost no load loadbalancers support HTTP Upgrade.
-* SCTP is fail, because most folks don't understand how to firewall it and it's not supported on (any?) cloud stuff.
+* SCTP is fail because most folks don't understand how to firewall it and it's not supported on (any?) cloud stuff.
 * HTTP is request/response with high overhead.
 * TLS is a good framework to sit on to get encryption and authentication.